bccp/nbodykit/docs/source/catalogs/common-operations.rst

     tmpdir = tempfile.mkdtemp()
     os.chdir(tmpdir)

+    numpy.random.seed(42)

 .. _common-operations:

 Common Data Operations
 ======================

+Here, we detail some of the most common operations when dealing with data in the form of a :class:`CatalogSource`.
+The native format for data columns in a :class:`CatalogSource` object is the dask array.
+Be sure to read the :ref:`previous section <on-demand-io>` for an introduction to dask arrays before proceeding.

+The dask array format allows users to easily manipulate columns in their input data and feed any transformed data into one of the nbodykit algorithms.
+This provides a fast and easy way to transform the data while hiding the implementation details needed to compute these transformations internally.
+In this section, we'll provide examples of some of these data transformations to get users acclimated to dask arrays quickly.

 .. contents::
    :depth: 2
    :local:
    :backlinks: none

-Here, we detail some of the most common operations when dealing with data in the form of a :class:`CatalogSource`.
 To help illustrate these operations, we'll initialize the nbodykit "lab" and load a catalog of uniformly distributed objects.